 Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR Encouraging children to be close to nature, in and out of school; and Greening our towns and cities.
 DEFRA Protecting and Enhancing England's trees and woodlands - Consultation (2018) Document outlines Government proposals to introduce four new measures (stated below) designed to increase transparency and accountability in the process of felling street trees.
-The Local Plan should support these new measures to improve the reporting and monitory of street trees, ensuring they remain an important resource.
-A duty to consult on the felling of street trees A duty to report on tree felling and replanting The production of best practice guidelines to support local authorities The Forestry Commission to be given more powers to tackle illegal tree felling and strengthen protection of wooded landscapes.
-UK National Ecosystem Assessment Follow-on, Jun 2014 Main aims for national Government departments: The Local Plan can conduct impact assessments of planning decisions and policies on ecosystems.
+A duty to consult on the felling of street trees The Local Plan should support these new measures to improve the reporting and monitory of street trees, ensuring they remain an important resource.
+A duty to report on tree felling and replanting The production of best practice guidelines to support local authorities The Forestry Commission to be given more powers to tackle illegal tree felling and strengthen protection of wooded landscapes.
+UK National Ecosystem Assessment Follow-on, Jun 2014 Main aims for national Government departments: Incorporating the benefits that our ecosystem provide into policy development Ensuring impact assessments include implications for ecosystems Considering spatial consequences of policies on ecosystems The Local Plan can conduct impact assessments of planning decisions and policies on ecosystems.
 Support local staff training on the benefits of the Ecosystem Approach.
 Working with relevant partners to manage natural assets and support business development.
 Green Infrastructure Guidance; Natural England (2011) The planning for green Infrastructure should occur at the evidence gathering stage of the planning process, so that green infrastructure response to character and place.
 The multi-functional nature of green infrastructure means that a number of development plan polices can support its implementation (e.g. Landscape policy, flood risk policy, open space policy).
 However an overarching policy should ensure green Infrastructure is a priority in planning decisions.
 The delivery of green infrastructure can come in the following forms: The protection, restoration and enhancement of existing green infrastructure, increasing functionality The creation of new green infrastructure The linking of green infrastructure assets.
 The Local Plan should promote the development of Green Infrastructure.
 A green infrastructure network should be outlined and then refined through stakeholder engagement.
 Green Infrastructure Strategy for the Partnership for Urban South Hampshire (2017) The purpose of this strategy is to set the framework for the delivery of an integrated and multifunctional network of strategic scale GI across the South Hampshire sub-region.
 This strategy addresses the need for the long term offsetting of recreational impacts associated with development, following the benchmark of Natural England's Natural Greenspace Standards for agreed standards in provision of Green Infrastructure.
 The Local Plan should identify areas for green infrastructure that provide the highest quality of life to the residents in the area.
 The key aims of the strategy are to: Recognise the importance and value of GI to growth in South Hampshire; Provide a strategic policy framework; Identify the key components of the strategic green grid for South Hampshire; Set the framework for the identification of strategic Green Infrastructure projects; and Promote a co-ordinate and collaborative approach to maintaining and enhancing South Hampshire Green Infrastructure network.
 Local Plan Part 3: The Welborne Plan The Vision Statement for Welborne seeks to ensure its 'spirit, character and form The Local Plan should seek to promote open space and green space